cxs-css/cxs/README.md

 ${html}
 `

-// reset the cache for the next render cxs.reset()
+// Optionally reset the cache for the next render cxs.reset()

 ```